-- Be the single point of contact to oversee and coordinate the school's implementation of the Prevent duty; - Undertake prevent awareness training, such as the on-line general awareness training module on Channel - WRAP (Workshop to Raise Awareness of Prevent) where available locally/online; - Undertake higher level training in the Safeguarding Partner's Prevent strategy to be able to assess the risk of children being drawn into terrorism, including being drawn into support for the extremist ideas that are part of terrorist ideology where available locally; - Provide Prevent duty training to all staff so that they (a) understand the general risks affecting pupils at the school; (b) are able to identify individual children who might be at risk of radicalisation; and (c) know what to do to support these children; - Provide advice and support to other members of staff on protecting pupils from the risk of radicalisation, including online safety; - Liaise with the local Prevent Officer, including the Police and the Safeguarding Partners, to establish what advice and support they can provide and to seek guidance on the general levels of risk within the local area; - Have responsibility for ensuring that any visiting speakers, whether invited by staff or pupils, are suitable and are appropriately supervised (see below); - Receive safeguarding concerns about children and young people who may be vulnerable;
+- Provide Prevent duty training updates to all staff so that they (a) understand the general risks affecting pupils at the school; (b) are able to identify individual children who might be at risk of radicalisation; and (c) know what to do to support these children; - Provide advice and support to other members of staff on protecting pupils from the risk of radicalisation, including online safety;

-- Work in partnership with the Safeguarding Partners on all matters covered by this policy and the School will follow any locally agreed procedures which are set out by the Safeguarding Partners. - Report significant concern/incident/events including online activity to the Regional Safeguarding Lead (RSL) who will escalate to the Managing Director of ther school and the Cognita European Director of Education as needed.
+- Liaise with the local Prevent Officer, including the Police and the Safeguarding Partners, to establish what advice and support they can provide and to seek guidance on the general levels of risk within the local area; - Have responsibility for ensuring that any visiting speakers as appropriate/relevant, whether invited by staff or pupils, are suitable and are appropriately supervised (see below); - Receive safeguarding concerns about children and young people who may/may not be vulnerable to radicalisation and liaise with the DSP in terms of interventions; - Work in partnership with the Safeguarding Partners on all matters covered by this policy and support the school to follow any locally agreed procedures which are set out by the Safeguarding Partners. - Report significant concern/incident/events including online activity to the Regional Safeguarding Lead (RSL) who will escalate to the Managing Director of their school as needed.
+A Serious Incident Referral Form may be required.